CREAR-ASBL/amuya-a/README.md

 ### Dependencies

 There is only one dependency: Gson, which is a library to convert Java Objects into their JSON representation and vice-versa.
 You need to download ([here](https://github.com/google/gson/)) that library first and import it.
 In netbeans I right-clicked in "Libraries" in the Projects tab (Menu &rarr; Window &rarr; Projects), clicked on "Add JAR/Folder" and then selected *gson-2.8.0.jar*.
+Gson is released under the Apache 2.0 license.

 ## Roadmap